rubenportz/Ruben-Portz/_posts/2020-02-24-20-SaaS-and-Marketplace-KPIs-that-matter.md

 The ecommerce model looks again very similar to the SaaS model, but slightly more simplistic.
 The product generally has a faster route to revenue.
 Moreover, retention is less dependent on the core value of the tech, but more on the (email) marketing around the platform and the quality of products offered for sale.

 Nevertheless, there’s added complexity surrounding the delivery and return logistics that cannot be overlooked when designing the business.

+To conclude, no matter at what business model you're working it is important to understand the dynamics and relationships between stages.
+That way you can work on the parts of the business that will yield the most.